AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/dates.md

 ## Semana do ano UTC{#week-of-year}

-A variável `weekOfYear` é usada para recuperar a semana do ano.
+A função `weekOfYear` é usada para recuperar a semana do ano.

 **Sintaxe**